webrecorder/pywb/README.rst

 **pywb** can also be used as an actual HTTP and/or HTTPS proxy server.
 See `pywb Proxy Mode Usage <https://github.com/ikreymer/pywb/wiki/Pywb-Proxy-Mode-Usage>`_ for more details on configuring proxy mode.

-To run as an HTTPS proxy server, pywb provides a facility for generating a custom self-signed root certificate, which can be used to replay HTTPS content from the archive.
+To run as an HTTPS proxy server, pywb uses the `certauth <https://github.com/ikreymer/certauth>`_ tool for generating a custom self-signed root certificate, which can be used to replay HTTPS content from the archive.
 (The certificate should be used with caution within a controlled setting).

-Using these features requiring an extra dependency: the pyopenssl library must be installed via ``pip install pyopenssl``
+Using these features requiring an extra dependency: installing *certauth* with ``pip install certauth``.
+(This will also install the ``pyOpenSSL`` package which is used to handle the ssl functionality).

 For more info, see `Proxy Mode Usage <https://github.com/ikreymer/pywb/wiki/Pywb-Proxy-Mode-Usage>`_